WWE News: Eva Marie Finished With The WWE?

 Eva Marie has been absent from WWE programming since last August, after violating the company’s Wellness Policy.
-As a first-time offender, Eva Marie was only slated to serve a 30-day suspension but she was kept off television indefinitely.
-She remained as a key component of the Total Divas reality show and parlayed that into a role in the feature film, Inconceivable, which stars Nicolas Cage, Faye Dunaway and Gina Gershon.
+As a first-time offender, Eva Marie was only slated to serve a 30-day suspension, but she was kept off television indefinitely.
+She remained as a key component of the Total Divas reality show and parlayed that into a role in the feature film, Inconceivable, which stars Nicolas Cage, Faye Dunaway, and Gina Gershon.

 The WWE began seeing Eva Marie as a marketable, multimedia star which could only benefit both parties.
 She’d soon land another role in Action No. 1, which is currently filming, as her projects outside the WWE were growing, minimizing her time in the ring.
 And now it appears Eva Marie’s wrestling career could be placed on hold permanently.